RiyadhKh4n/blocknews/README.md

     * Used to validate my Python code

 9. [favicon.cc](https://www.favicon.cc/):
-    * Used to generate the favicon address from the hosted site
+    * Used to create the favicon

 10. [HerokuSQL](https://www.heroku.com/postgres):
     * Database used for deployed project